-Neutral (ground) time overcurrent and all instantaneous overcurrent functions operate independently of the voltage control circuits so that these elements can be set conventionally.
-These optional functions are set independently of each other except that the instantaneous setting is 1 to 40 times the associated time overcurrent element pickup.
+Neutral (ground) time overcurrent and all instantaneous overcurrent functions operate independently of the voltage control circuits.
+Therefore, these elements (overcurrent functions) can be set in the normal manner.
+They are set independently of each other except that the instantaneous setting is 1 to 40 times the associated time overcurrent element pickup.
+The instantaneous element pickup should be set for at least 120 percent of the maximum current that can be seen by the relay for an external fault where operation is not desired.

-Set the instantaneous elements pickup at least at 120 percent of the maximum current that can be seen by the relay for an external fault where operation is not desired.
-Time settings for the time overcurrent elements can be chosen as if the relay had no voltage sensing elements.
-This makes it easier to coordinate with other external protection.
-Set the phase element pickup for about 50 percent of the rated current for a generator backup function.
 Neutral time overcurrent pickup must be set above the maximum expected normal unbalance.
-In addition, in the case of residually connected elements, added relay current can result from dissimilar errors in the three current transformers.
-This error will be greater for the lower accuracy-class voltages.
-A neutral element pickup of 10 percent of the circuit rating is normally enough to be above any non-fault unbalance for a solidly grounded system.
-Lower settings are appropriate and safe for impedance-grounded systems or for ungrounded, protected-equipment connections.
+In addition, for residually connected elements, added relay current can result from dissimilar errors in the three current transformers.
+These errors are greater for the lower accuracy class current transformers.
+A neutral element pickup of ten percent of the circuit rating will ordinarily be above non-fault unbalances for a solidly grounded system.
+Lower settings are appropriate and safe for impedance grounded systems or for ungrounded protected equipment connections.